1985 Arab Cup final

 The 1985 Arab Cup Final was a football match that took place on 12 July 1985, at the King Fahd Stadium in Ta'if, Saudi Arabia, to determine the winner of the 1985 Arab Cup.
-Iraq B defeated Bahrain 1–0 with two goals from Anad Abid to Iraq, to win their third Arab Cup.
+Iraq B defeated Bahrain 1–0, with Anad Abid scoring for Iraq, to help it win the tournament.
 Iraq played with the B team in the tournament.